How to Avoid a Puppy Mill: 10 Questions to Ask Before Buying

 One of the most important parts of searching for your newest family member is making sure you are looking in the right place.
 You want your newest treasure to come from a responsible breeder or group that is reputable and dedicated to raising your puppy with care.
 Puppy mills are not that!

 Puppy mills are dedicated to pumping out as many puppies as they can to make profits off families who are unaware of the mill’s conditions.
 These dogs are inhumanely treated and bred with little to no health testing, care, or accreditation.
 Check out our list of steps to help determine whether the breeder you are considering is a puppy mill or a legitimately responsible breeder!
+Here at Fox Creek Farm you can rest assure that we are following GANA (Goldendoodle Association of North America) guidelines on best breeding practices, DNA testing and health testing to produce the highest quality puppy possible.

 Spotting signs of a puppy mill requires an understanding of what constitutes a puppy mill.
 As mentioned before, puppy mills are breeding facilities whose sole purpose is to make a profit regardless of the health and welfare of the dogs and puppies.
 These businesses do so by breeding as many dogs as they can and selling the puppies at discounted prices to undercut responsible breeders.
 They are dog-breeding businesses that care little about the dogs or their puppies.